-This is such a great flower craft for kids to make.
-In fact, of all the flower crafts we’ve made here in my daycare, this rose craft is my favourite.
-Paper towel roses are easy to make and they’re absolutely gorgeous.
+Of all the flower crafts we’ve made here in my daycare, this rose craft is my favourite.

-We just so happened to be doing it for these Mother’s Day cards the other day, so while we had our supplies out, we dyed some extra paper towels for our roses.
+We just so happened to be doing it for these “tie-dyed dress” Mother’s Day cards the other day, so while we had our supplies out, we dyed some extra so we could make these roses.

 For a lot of our liquid watercolour and paper towel projects, the kids drip many colours onto their paper towel.
 For this project though, because we wanted our paper towel roses to look realistic, we stuck to just two colours per paper towel.

-This is a great time to talk to your kids about colour families.
+This is a great time to talk to your kids about colour theory and the relationships between colours.
 The hooligans were able to figure out which colours to put together for our roses so the colours would blend nicely.

 - For our pink roses, we used red and magenta liquid watercolours